The Neuroscience Behind Goal Setting: Understanding Your RAS

 Your mind cannot distinguish between reality and something that is vividly imagined.
 It only believes the messages it receives.
 So, that piece of seaweed that brushed against your leg in the ocean suddenly becomes a jellyfish if you let your imagination run away with you.

-That is why it is important to master the art of visualisation.
+That is why it is important to master the art of visualization.
 You can then use the vivid image of your dream life to convince your brain that it is possible.

-Put your passion and energy into the visualisation, really feel it.
+Put your passion and energy into the visualization, really feel it.
 If you do, your mind will begin to accept this visual as normal and achievable.